 It's a full ‘iron-distance’ triathlon, so a 3.8km swim, 180km bike and 42.2km run.
 The men are aiming to complete the distance in under 7 hours, so they’d need to knock ~28 minutes off the current official world record time of 7:27:53 set by Jan Frodeno at the Tri Battle last year.

-Alistair Brownlee, the double Olympic champion and two-time IRONMAN winner, is facing off against Kristian Blummenfelt, the reigning Olympic champion who rocked up with an IRONMAN debut winning time of 7:21:12 in Mexico in November (the favourable currents during the swim in Cozumel meant that his time wasn’t recognised as the world record).
+Alistair Brownlee, the double Olympic champion and two-time IRONMAN winner, was due to take part by an injury meant that he's been replaced at the 11th hour by Joe Skipper, who will face off against Kristian Blummenfelt, the reigning Olympic champion who rocked up with an IRONMAN debut winning time of 7:21:12 in Mexico in November (the favourable currents during the swim in Cozumel meant that his time wasn’t recognised as the world record).

 The women are attempting to break 8 hours, shaving just over 18 minutes off the 8:18:13 record set by Chrissie Wellington at Challenge Roth in 2011.

 It’s Nicola Spirig, Olympic champion and six-time European champion, taking on the Sub8 and Lucy Charles-Barclay was originally pencilled in to join her.
 However, Charles-Barclay suffered an injury in the build-up and has been replaced by Kat Matthews, the IRONMAN UK Champion and 4th place finisher at the 70.3 World Champs in 2021.

 In the last few years, we’ve seen triathlon experiment with various formats of racing through Super League Triathlon, the Collins Cup and the Tri-Battle head-to-head.

 Sub7 / Sub8 is the next evolution.
 Let's take a look at the format…